-See, you have more nerves in your gut than you have in your spinal column.
-That’s why today, the gut is called by many doctors, “the second brain.”
+See, you have more nerves in your gut than in your spinal column.
+That’s why today, the gut is called by many doctors, 'the second brain'.

-This way you can avoid or find new ways to get these vegetables in your diet, that don’t create such negative reactions in your body.
-You really don’t want to eat anything that causes irritation to the colon or bloating and gas, especially when you’re on a quest to eat clean, eat healthy, and lose weight.
+This way, you can avoid or find new ways to get these vegetables in your diet that don’t create such negative reactions in your body.
+You really don’t want to eat anything that causes irritation to the colon or bloating and gas, especially when you’re on a quest to eat clean, to eat healthy, and to lose weight.

 So what should you eat for fiber and optimum gut health?

-1. First, you want to avoid grains, bran, cereals, and all of those kinds of fibrous foods that are often high in sugars and carbohydrate as well.
+1. First, avoid grains, bran, cereals, and all of those kinds of fibrous foods that are often high in sugars and carbohydrate as well.

-2. And, you might want to switch your vegetables to zucchini, spinach, lettuce, romaine lettuce, celery, string beans, squash, tomatoes, beets, asparagus, cucumbers, all those are usually low reaction foods that contain healthy fiber.
+2. And, you might want to switch your vegetables to zucchini, spinach, lettuce, romaine lettuce, celery, string beans, squash, tomatoes, beets, asparagus, cucumbers, all of those are usually low-reaction foods that contain healthy fiber.